 Management is responsible for the other information.
 The other information comprises the required supplementary information ("RSI") under Accounting Standards Update 2015-09, Disclosures about Short-Duration Contracts labeled as Unaudited in note 5.
-Accounting principles generally accepted in the United States of America require that the RSI labeled as Unaudited in note 5 be presented to supplement the basic financial statements.
+U.S. GAAP requires that the RSI labeled as Unaudited in note 5 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the U.S. Financial Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.